Peaceultime/THCrap-GUI/README.md

-# THCrap-GUI
+# Touhou Patcher & Launcher
 This application is a rework of the old Thcrap Configure program.
 It allow you to setup profiles and launch the Touhou Games with patches like translation or reskin.
 This software is built using Electron for Node.js.
-The software is suppose to call the Thcrap software to patch and launch the games.
+The software call the Thcrap software to patch and launch the games.

 ## Contributions